elos/documentation/guide/2 - Data Model.md

 Data Model
 ----------

-The Elos Data Model (EDM, intentionally named to be confused with electronic dance music) is the underlying system defining all object models in the elos universe.
+The Elos Data Model (EDM) is the underlying system defining all object models in the elos universe.
 It describes the fundamental building blocks of the elos core ontology, and even - as we will see - provides the building blocks for dynamic ontologies built on top of elos.

 ### Records